GJAShaw/udptalk/README.md

 A UDP server - work in progress

 ## UdpClient
-A UDP client - not yet begun
+A UDP client - work in progress